microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/New-MgDeviceManagementIntent.md

     - `[UserPrincipalName <String>]`: The user principal name that is being reported on a device
   - `[DisplayName <String>]`: The user given display name
   - `[IsAssigned <Boolean?>]`: Signifies whether or not the intent is assigned to users
+  - `[IsMigratingToConfigurationPolicy <Boolean?>]`: Signifies whether or not the intent is being migrated to the configurationPolicies endpoint
   - `[LastModifiedDateTime <DateTime?>]`: When the intent was last modified
   - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for this Entity instance.
   - `[Settings <IMicrosoftGraphDeviceManagementSettingInstance[]>]`: Collection of all settings to be applied